enso-org/enso/doc/design/type-system/types.md

 lets the users add more type information as they want more safety and compile-time checking.

-Luna aims to be that language, providing a statically-typed language with a type system that makes it feel dynamic.
+Enso aims to be that language, providing a statically-typed language with a type system that makes it feel dynamic.
 It will infer sensible types in many cases, but as users move from exploratory pipelines to production systems, they are able to add more and more type information to their programs, proving more and